swesterfeld/spectmorph/README.md

 VST Plugin:
 ===========

-The VST Plugin is available for Linux and 64-bit Windows, and should work in many different hosts, such as Bitwig, Renoise, Cubase and others.
+The VST Plugin is available for Linux, macOS and 64-bit Windows, and should work in many different hosts, such as Bitwig, Renoise, Cubase and others.
 For Linux hosts that support LV2, using the SpectMorph LV2 plugin is the preferred way of integration.

 Controlling Morphing with Automation:
 -------------------------------------